-The Council: hotel/conference operator relationship is manifested in two ways:
+The Council: hotel/conference operator relationship is manifested in a number of ways:

-Close liaison with hoteliers and other business interests in liaising with the organising bodies of international, national, and regional meetings, incentive trips, conferences/conventions, and exhibitions to determine the necessary organisational, financial and marketing support to win such events for South Dublin.
+- Marketing support both through the strong business tourism element of the Grow Dublin Taskforce strategy and through South Dublin Council's emphasis in its marketing on the infrastructure and facilities making South Dublin an attractive area for investing and doing business. - Examination of the feasibility of establishing a direct transfer service between Dublin airport and the hotels in South Dublin, - Close liaison with hoteliers and other business interests in liaising with the organising bodies of international, national, and regional meetings, incentive trips, conferences/conventions, and exhibitions to determine the necessary organisational, financial and marketing support to win such events for South Dublin. - Provision of information to hoteliers on tourism attractions and activities, events/festivals - through tailored online material incorporated in hoteliers' inroom web material, brochures/leaflets available inroom and on reception/concierge desks - and the means of accessing such activities, through online booking, or via hotel staff.

-Provision of information to hoteliers on tourism attractions and activities, events/festivals - through tailored online material incorporated in hoteliers' in-room web material, brochures/leaflets available in-room and on reception/concierge desks - and the means of accessing such activities, through online booking, or via hotel staff.
+- Collaboration in the Pursuit of Potential Leads.
+The Council and hotel/conference facility operators will also work together in pursuing leads for the County with the Dublin Events Bureau and the Failte Ireland Business Tourism Team. - Provision of logistical support for familiarization visits and support in bidding/tendering for conferences, meetings and trade shows.